b1ueb1ues/brm/README.md

 # wow brewmaster simcs by b1ueb1ues

-how to run
+How to run
 =====
 python brmfullsystem/run.py

-arguments
+Arguments
 =====
 There is no arg parse now
-edit run.py directly
+Edit run.py directly and run again

 class initial
 ======